Skip to main content

 A person has the right to leave any system, for any reason, at any time.
 This right is unconditional and does not require justification.

 When a person chooses to leave, the system must provide a clear and accessible means of departure.
-Upon request, any records pertaining to the person must be either returned to them in a readable format, permanently removed, or — where retention is required by law or public obligation — clearly disclosed and minimally scoped.
+Upon request, any records pertaining to the person must be returned to them in a readable format, permanently removed, or — where retention is required by law or public obligation — clearly disclosed and minimally scoped.

 VIII — Accountability

 A system must identify the entity responsible for its operation.
-A person affected by the actions of a system must have a means of reaching a responsible human being — not solely an automated process.
-When a system causes harm through error, negligence, or design, there must be a clear path to remedy.
+A person affected by the actions of a system must have a means of reaching a responsible human being — not solely an automated process, not solely a help center, not solely a chatbot performing the role of accountability without exercising it.

 Enforcement